AzamRabiee/Emotional-TTS/README.md

-For evaluation and comparison (non-emotional):
+For evaluation and comparison:

-click http://143.248.48.126:9001 for the original Tacotron, and click http://143.248.48.126:9002 for the improved Tacotron.
+click http://143.248.48.126:9001 for demo of the original Tacotron (non-emotional)

-Generated Non-seen Random Samples:
-- Original Tacotron (non-emotional)
-- Improved Tacotron (non-emotional)
-- Emotional Improved Tacotron